-At McMaster University, a majority of current retirees receive their pensions from one of two defined benefit pension plans.
-In broad terms, one plan covers retirees who were paid a salary and the other, retirees who were paid on an hourly basis.
-Starting in 2008, defined benefit plans were replaced by defined contribution plans for new employees in the hourly employee, management, and senior academic/administrative groups.
+At McMaster University, a majority of current retirees receive their pensions from one of three defined benefit pension plans.
+In broad terms, two of the plans (Original Plan and Plan 2000) cover retirees who were paid a salary, and the third (Hourly Plan) covers retirees who were paid on an hourly basis.
+CIBC Mellon administers these pension payments.

 For any current year, the pension increase calculation is based on:

 The annual increase is whichever of 1) and 2) is the least.
 The calculations are based on pension fund performance and CPI as of June 30 in the relevant previous years.

 Same as the hourly plan except that 5-year annual average returns in excess of 4.5% (or 5% for Unifor Unit 1 members hired after May 1, 2010) are available for consideration in the formula.
 If the amount available from fund returns in the previous 5 years has not been used to give increases in previous years, the formula also allows for a possible "catch up" amount.

 Written January 7, 2011